It's time for an update

 Air source heat pumps

-They are suitable for various property types, including terraced houses, apartments, and flats.
+They are suitable for various property types, including terraced houses, apartments and flats, and thanks to their quiet operation, can be installed with minimal disruption to neighbouring properties.

 Ground source heat pumps